Cheswick Green: Illshaw Heath

 The hamlet of Illshaw heath, which predates Cheswick Green, was home of the de Yelschawe family from which it takes its name.
 There is an earthwork indicative of where Sidenhall Manor, home to the de Sidenhall (or Sydenhale) family, once stood.

 Cheswick Green

-The village of Cheswick Green was a planned settlement from the late-1960s and is large enough to sustain some shops including a newsagent, a post office, a pharmacy and a hairdresser as well as a pub, doctor's surgery, village hall and a school.
+The village of Cheswick Green was a planned settlement from the late-1960s and is large enough to sustain two fantastic shops, a well ran local business café, a large pub in the Craft Union chain, a pharmacy and a doctors surgery.

-The village is served by bus service S2 which runs hourly to Shirley and Solihull.
+The village is served by Landflight Bus Service which runs hourly to Shirley and Solihull usually.

 Governance

 It was previously part of the civil parish of Hockley Heath, but was broken off in 2009 to become its own civil parish.
 The civil parish of Cheswick Green includes the village of Cheswick Green, the hamlet of Illshaw Heath, a small part of Warings Green, and the new Blythe Valley Park Village.